-ENT physicians, or, otolaryngologists, are physicians that specialize in the treatment of individuals with diseases and disorders of the ear, nose and throat (ENT).
-Like audiologists, they are trained to treat various hearing impairments, balance disorders, tinnitus, and nerve pain.
+ENT physicians, or, otolaryngologists, are physicians that specialize in the treatment of individuals with diseases and disorders of the ear, nose, throat (ENT).
+Like audiologists, they are trained in both the medical and surgical treatment of hearing, ear infections, balance disorders, tinnitus, and nerve pain.

 Hearing Aid Dispensers, although not certified auditory specialists, are licensed hearing aid providers that are very familiar with hearing aid electronics, specifications, analysis, modifications, and the programming of hearing aids.